-- 2) The system has applied BAT as identified in Subpart G. BAT may vary depending on: - A) The number of persons served by the system; - B) Physical conditions related to engineering feasibility; and - C) Costs of compliance; and - 3) The variance will not result in an unreasonable risk to health, as defined in subsection (g). - c) The Board will prescribe a schedule for: - Compliance, including increments of progress, by the supplier, with each MCL or other requirement with respect to which the variance was granted, and - 2) Implementation by the supplier of each additional control measure for each MCL or other requirement, during the period ending on the date compliance with such requirement is required. - d) A schedule of compliance will require compliance with each MCL or other requirement with respect to which the variance was granted as expeditiously as practicable. - e) The Board will provide notice and opportunity for a public hearing as provided in 35 Ill.
+- The Board may grant a variance from the additional State requirements in this Part without following this Section. - b) As part of the showing of arbitrary or unreasonable hardship, the supplier shall demonstrate that: - Because of characteristics of the raw water sources that are reasonably available to the system, the supplier cannot meet the MCL or other requirement; and - 2) The system has applied BAT as identified in Subpart Gof this Part.
+BAT may vary depending on: - A) The number of persons served by the system; - B) Physical conditions related to engineering feasibility; and - C) Costs of compliance; and - 3) The variance will not result in an unreasonable risk to health, as defined in subsection (g) below. - c) The Board will prescribe a schedule for: - Compliance, including increments of progress, by the supplier, with each MCL or other requirement with respect to which the variance was granted, and - 2) Implementation by the supplier of each additional control measure for each MCL or other requirement, during the period ending on the date compliance with such requirement is required. - d) A schedule of compliance will require compliance with each MCL or other requirement with respect to which the variance was granted as expeditiously as practicable. - e) The Board will provide notice and opportunity for a public hearing as provided in 35 Ill.
 Adm.
-Code 104. - f) The Board will not grant a variance: - 1) From the MCL for total coliforms; provided, however, that the Board may grant a variance from the total coliform MCL of Section 611.325 for PWSs that demonstrate that the violation of the total coliform MCL is due to persistent growth of total coliforms in the distribution system, rather than from fecal or pathogenic contamination, from a treatment lapse or deficiency, or from a problem in the operation or maintenance of the distribution system. - 2) Or, from any of the treatment technique requirements of Subpart B. - g) As used in this Section and Section 611.112, "unreasonable risk to health level" ("URTH level")
+Code 104. - f) The Board will not grant a variance: - 1) From the MCL for total coliforms; provided, however, that the Board may grant a variance from the total coliform MCL of Section 611.325 for PWSs that demonstrate that the violation of the total coliform MCL is due to persistent growth of total coliforms in the distribution system, rather than from fecal or pathogenic contamination, from a treatment lapse or deficiency, or from a problem in the operation or maintenance of the distribution system.

-means the concentration of a contaminant that will cause a serious health effect within the period of time specified in the variance or exemption requested by a supplier seeking to come into compliance by installing the treatment required to reduce the contaminant to the MCL.
-URTH level determinations are made on the basis of the individual contaminant, taking into account: the degree by which the level exceeds the MCL; duration of exposure; historical data; and population exposed.
-A risk to health is assumed to be unreasonable unless the supplier demonstrates that there are costs involved that clearly exceed the health benefits to be derived.

-h) The provisions of Section 611.130 apply to determinations made pursuant to this subsection.
+- 2) Or, from any of the treatment technique requirements of Subpart B of this Part. - As used in this Section and Section 611.112, q) "unreasonable risk to health level" ("URTH level") means the concentration of a contaminant that will cause a serious health effect within the period of time specified in the variance or exemption requested by a supplier seeking to come into compliance by installing the treatment required to reduce the contaminant to the URTH level determinations are made on the basis MCL. of the individual contaminant, taking into account: the degree by which the level exceeds the MCL; duration of exposure; historical data; and population exposed.
+A risk to health is assumed to be unreasonable unless the supplier demonstrates that there are costs involved that clearly exceed the health benefits to be derived. - h) The provisions of Section 611.130 apply to determinations made pursuant to this Section.

-BOARD NOTE: Derived from 40 CFR 141.4 (19912), from Section 1415(a)(1)(A) of the SDWA and from the "Guidance Manual for Compliance with the Filtration and Disinfection Requirements for Public Water Systems using Surface Water Sources", incorporated by reference in Section 611.102.
+BOARD NOTE: Derived from 40 CFR 141.4 (19942), from Section 1415(a)(1)(A) of the SDWA and from the "Guidance Manual for Compliance with the Filtration and Disinfection Requirements for Public Water Systems using Surface Water Sources", incorporated by reference in Section 611.102.
 USEPA has reserved the discretion to review and modify or nullify Board determinations made pursuant to this Section at 40 CFR 142.23 (1992).